 Traditional Native Dances at IPCC

 Just like the Tablao series, at the Indian Pueblo Cultural Center, you can experience authentic Native American dances each Sunday of the year.
-Each week these traditional dances are performed by a different tribe from one of Albuquerque’s surrounding 19 pueblos and 22 tribes.
+Each week these traditional dances are performed by a different tribe from one of Albuquerque’s surrounding 23 tribes, which include 19 Pueblos, three Apache tribes and the Navajo Nation.
 The heartfelt, moving dances take place in the facility’s courtyard where visitors can watch.
 Bring your camera, because photos without a flash are allowed and video is permitted at the discretion of the performers.

 If it’s culture you’re craving, Albuquerque has got your cure.
 In between events, make sure to dine at some of Albuquerque’s many New Mexican restaurants and eateries where you can discover how these varied cultures have influenced the authentic and one-of-a-kind cuisine of New Mexico.
 From the city’s rich Spanish heritage to its thriving Native American community, you’re sure to experience something completely unique in Albuquerque!